thushara-design/reflect-app/README.md

 ## 📄 License

-MIT License - Feel free to use this code for your own personal journaling app.
+MIT License - Feel free to use this code for your own journaling app.

 ## 🙏 Acknowledgments